Stochastic flows and Poisson representations for the block masses of the $\Lambda$-coalescent with dust : moment asymptotics and large deviation estimates: The stochastic flow framework

 almost surely for all $x \in [0,1]$ and $w \geq 0$.
 By \cite[Thm.
 4.4]{10.1214/10-AOP629} this SDE defines a unique flow $(X_{w}(x), x \in [0,1], w \geq 0)$ that is called the $\Lambda$-process in \cite{BERTOIN2005307}.
 A jump $(s,r,u) \in N$ has the following interpretation: at time $s$ the individual "located" at $u \in [0,1]$ produces an offspring of size $r$ that replaces an identical amount of individuals chosen uniformly in the population.
 The quantity $X_{w}(x)$ represents the amount of individuals, in the population at time $w$, whose ancestor from time $0$ lies in $[0,x]$.
 For any $x \in [0,1]$, the process $(X_{w}(x))_{w\geq 0}$ is the so-called \textit{$\Lambda$-Wright-Fisher diffusion} with initial value $x$.

 In this paper, we are interested in the genealogy of a population that underwent the dynamic \eqref{defflowxbysde} from a very long time until present.
 The designated tool to study this is the so-called flow of inverses, see \cite{BERTOIN2005307}.
 Its heuristic definition and interpretation is as follows.
 We fix $t>0$ and consider a flow $(X_{-t,w}(x), x \in [0,1], w \in [-t,0])$ representing a population undergoing the dynamics \eqref{defflowxbysde} on the time interval $[-t,0]$, $0$ representing present day and $-t$ representing the starting time in the past.
-In practice it is not trivial to define a consistent collection $X_{-t,\cdot}(\cdot)$ that solves \eqref{defflowxbysde} for all $t \in \mathbb{R}_+$ but, in the terminology of \cite{BLGI}, one can consider the dual flow associated with the $\Lambda$-coalescent; the latter is well-defined and represents a population undergoing the same dynamic.
+Defining a consistent collection $X_{-t,\cdot}(\cdot)$ solving \eqref{defflowxbysde} for all $t \in \mathbb{R}_+$ is non-trivial; following \cite{BLGI}, one can instead consider the dual flow associated with the $\Lambda$-coalescent, which is well-defined and represents a population undergoing the same dynamic.
 We then denote by $X_{-t,0}^{-1}(\cdot)$ the generalized inverse of the non-decreasing function $X_{-t,0}(\cdot)$.
 The link with the genealogy is now clear: a subinterval of $[0,1]$ on which $X_{-t,0}^{-1}(\cdot)$ is constant corresponds to a set of individuals, in the population at present time, whose ancestor from time $-t$ in the past is common.
 We refer to such subinterval as a \textit{$t$-family}.
 By increasing $t$ we look further in the past and obverse mergers of $t$-families when they get connected by new potential ancestors.

 In \cite{BERTOIN2005307} (see also \cite[Sec.
 3.2]{BLGI}), the coalescing flow related to the genealogy of the $\Lambda$-process, called \textit{flow of inverses}, is defined as described above, by taking the generalized inverse in flows of bridges.
 In our case, we define it from an SDE and then justify that it is equal in law to the one from \cite{BERTOIN2005307}.
 More precisely, we consider the stochastic flow $(Y_{0,t}(y), y \in [0,1], t \geq 0)$ solving